HK-Tan/hk-tan.github.io/_pages/about.md

      height="20"
      loading="lazy"/>  I’m excited to share that I’ll be working as a Data Scientist Intern at Amazon this summer (2025)!

-✉️ I am currently looking:
+✉️ I am currently looking for:
   - Summer internship for 2026, and/or
   - Full Time Job starting Jun/Dec 2026.  <br>